compose-spec/compose-spec/05-services.md

 ### userns_mode

 `userns_mode` sets the user namespace for the service.
-Supported values are platform specific and MAY depend on platform configuration
+Supported values are platform specific and may depend on platform configuration

 ```yml